Trump Is Not An Outsider, You’ve Been Duped, He’s Controlled By The Illuminati’s Hidden Hand, Claims David Icke

-This time last year you would have got awesome odds for Donald Trump being given both the keys to the White House and the nuclear codes, and that’s because in political terms he’s the perpetual rank outsider.
+This time last year you would have been given awesome odds for Donald Trump having both the keys to the White House and the nuclear codes in 2017, and that’s because, in political terms, he’s the perpetual rank outsider.

-But in the eyes of many, and we’re talking mainly conspiracy theorists here, the bluff billionaire is no outsider but a glove puppet controlled by the hidden hand of the Illuminati.
+But in the eyes of many, and we’re talking mainly conspiracy theorists here, the outspoken billionaire is no outsider.
+He is a glove puppet controlled by the hidden hand of the Illuminati.

 The Illuminati have had something of a raw deal in the internet age.
-They’ve been called satanists, control freaks, and manipulative monsters who want to usher in the New World Order, but can we also lay the blame for President Tump on their doorstep as well?
+They’ve been called Satanists, control freaks, and manipulative monsters who want to usher in the New World Order, but can we also lay the blame for President Tump on their doorstep as well?

 You’re damned right we can.
-At least according to website The Conspiracy Zone which believes Trump is a fully-paid up member of the Illuminati, albeit something of a loose cannon in their carefully guarded ranks
+At least according to website The Conspiracy Zone, which believes Trump is a fully-paid up member of the Illuminati; albeit something of a loose cannon in their carefully guarded ranks

 You know those weird hand gestures Trump makes when he’s waxing lyrical about building walls and making America great again?
-Well apparently that’s some real deep Illuminati s**t right there.
+Well, apparently that’s some real deep Illuminati s**t right there.
 Especially the kind of creepy, slightly camp gesture the Donald makes when he forms a circle with his thumb and finger.

-Apparently these hand symbols clearly clarify to those in the know that Trump is revealing his affiliation with the Illuminati.
+Apparently, these hand symbols clearly signify to those in the know that Trump is revealing his affiliation with the Illuminati.

 The Conspiracy Zone also suggests it has evidence of the President being a highly-skilled mind controller.

-They also believe JFK was an Illuminati member, but because he defected or revealed too much of their master plan, he was assassinated..
+They also believe JFK was an Illuminati member, but because he defected or revealed too much of their master plan, he was assassinated.

-The website claims that because Trump is considered something of a maverick he could end up the same way as JFK – that is if he keeps refusing to do what he’s told and insists on biting the hand that feeds him.
+The website claims that because Trump is considered something of a maverick, he could end up the same way as JFK if he keeps refusing to do what he’s told and insists on biting the hand that feeds him.

 “If his ego takes him down a road the globalists don’t want him to go, expect him to receive the same end that came to Kennedy.”

-Others take the view that Trump is no foot-soldier in the Illuminati but a real big cheese, and possibly the most high-ranking member of the group who has chosen to slither out from behind the scenes and do his thing under the fierce glare of public scrutiny.
+Others take the view that Trump is no foot-soldier in the Illuminati but a real big cheese, and possibly the most high-ranking member of the group, who has chosen to slither out from behind the scenes and do his thing under the fierce glare of public scrutiny.

-The Express reports that, “Janis and Gregory Kaighn actually filed a lawsuit against Mr Trump last September, before he won the election, amid claims ‘Donald Trump is ineligible to run for president because he is plainly a member of the New World Order.'”
+The Express reports, “Janis and Gregory Kaighn actually filed a lawsuit against Mr Trump last September, before he won the election, amid claims ‘Donald Trump is ineligible to run for president because he is plainly a member of the New World Order.'”

 The theory goes that the Trump family have been plotting for a long time to fix the 2016 election and hand Donald the reins of power.